IEEECS-VIT/resume-templates/submissions/README.md

-"# Upload your folders here."
+# Upload your folders here.